ahinko/k8s-cluster/README.md

 [Troubleshooting & info](docs/rook-ceph.md)

 ## Bootstrap
-A combination of Ansible, k3sup and shell scripts is used to bootstrap the cluster.
+A combination of Ansible and shell scripts is used to bootstrap the cluster.

 [Read more](docs/bootstrap.md)